arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 identifier: AKX00069
 title: Arduino® Plug and Make Kit
 type: maker
-author: Pedro Sousa Lima
+author: Pedro Sousa Lima, Julián Caro Linares
 ---

 ![](assets/featured.png)

 # Description

-The Plug and Make Kit features the Arduino® UNO R4 WiFi with built-in Wi-Fi® capabilities, enabling connectivity and opening the doors to integration with the Arduino® Cloud platform.
+The Arduino® Plug and Make Kit features the Arduino® UNO R4 WiFi with built-in Wi-Fi® capabilities, enabling connectivity and opening the doors to integration with the Arduino® Cloud platform.
 This kit includes a selection of seven modules, all easily connectable via I2C Qwiic cables.
 Tailor your project to perfection by selecting the sensors and inputs that best suit your needs, and experience a completely solder-free way to easily build your ideas.
 Dive into the world of electronics with hands-on learning and intuitive module interaction, empowering you to innovate and create with unparalleled ease and flexibility.

 # Target Areas